khcy5dnr/SWM_CWK2/README.md

 1. Download/clone the whole project
 2. Run the "Diamond Hunter.jar" to run the launcher of the game.
+3. There are three options for user once the game is launched:

+	3.1.
+Click Play Game to open the Diamond Hunter game.

+	3.2.
+Click the Map Viewer to open the map viewer.
+		3.2.1.
+Click the instruction button on the map viewer to read the intructions.

+	3.3.
+Click Exit to close the application.

 ###WARNING: The launcher will only run if it is in the same directory as the project.